yoshiko-pg/reviewit/README.md

 ## 💬 Comment System

-Difit includes an inline commenting system that integrates with Claude Code:
+difit includes an inline commenting system that integrates with Claude Code:

 1. **Add Comments**: Click on any diff line to add a comment
 2. **Edit Comments**: Edit existing comments with the edit button